-- The site is suitable for its new use taking account of ground conditions and land instability, including from natural hazards or former activities such as mining, pollution arising from previous uses and any proposals for mitigation including land remediation or impacts on the natural environment arising from that remediation; - After remediation, as a minimum, land should not be capable of being determined as contaminated land under Part 2A of the Environmental Protection Act 1990; and - Adequate site investigation information prepared by a competent person is presented
+- LAND CONTAMINATION MANAGEMENT - Asite is suitable for its proposed use taking account of ground conditions and any risks arising from land instability and contamination.
+This includes risks arising from natural hazards or former activities such as mining, and any proposals for mitigation including land remediation (as well as potential impacts on the natural environment arising from that remediation); - After remediation, as a minimum, land should not be capable of being determined as contaminated land under Part IIA of the Environmental Protection Act 1990; and - Adequate site investigation information, prepared by a competent person is available to inform these assessments.